 What is Serum?

 Serum is plasma without the clotting factors, mainly the fibrinogen.
 So serum, on standing does not clot.
-Usually, to acquire serum, all clotting agents in plasma are removed through progressive centrifuging, or we can get a blood sample and after allowing it to clot, the supernatant is taken.
+Usually, to acquire serum, all clotting agents in plasma are removed through progressive centrifuging, or we can get a blood sample, and after allowing it to clot, the supernatant is taken.

-What is the difference between Plasma and Serum?
+What is the Difference Between Plasma and Serum?